-This course applies the core concepts that provide the basis for the knowledge, skills, and attitudes that are essential for providing safe nursing care including pharmacological management for adults with alterations in health that are primarily chronic in nature.

-Prerequisite: NRSG 1710 Fundamentals of Nursing, BIOL 2010, ENGL 1010, PSYC 1030 Corequisite: NRSG 1340 Mental Health Nursing

-Prerequisite or Corequisite: BIOL 2020, MATH 1530
+7 sem hrs cr.
+(5 lecture; 2 clinical/lab)This course applies the core concepts that provide the basis for the knowledge, skills, and attitudes that are essential for providing safe nursing care including pharmacological management for adults with alterations in health that are primarily chronic in nature.
+Prerequisite: NRSG 1710 Fundamentals in Nursing, BIOL 2010, ENGL 1010, PSYC 1030 Corequisite: NRSG 1340 Mental Health Nursing Prerequisite or Corequisite: BIOL 2020, MATH 1530 Transfer (UT) or Non Transfer Course (UN): UN